News

 Justice Narasimha

-The case was filed against the show “College Romance,” which involved abusive language.
-The court, in the end, pointed out that the web series is a light-hearted show on the lives of young college students, and these words are used to express emotions like anger, excitement and frustration instead of sexual feelings or lust.
+Someone filed a case against the show ‘College Romance’ for its use of abusive language.
+In the end, the court pointed out that the web series portrays a light-hearted take on the lives of young college students, using these words to express emotions like anger, excitement, and frustration rather than sexual feelings or lust.

 Palak Makheja